Bigger tax credits for you in new COVID relief bill

-WASHINGTON (WTRF) – President Biden’s $1.9 trillion-dollar stimulus plan cleared the House last week and is now headed for the Senate.
+WASHINGTON (WTRF) – President Biden’s $1.9 trillion-dollar stimulus plan cleared the House last week and is now has cleared the Senate.

 But how much of that money will eventually reach your wallet?